Qualitative properties of $\alpha$-fair policies in bandwidth-sharing networks: Model and notation

 Note that $\Xi$ is a positive load-dependent constant.
 We define a transition probability matrix $\tilde{\mathbf{P}}$ by

-\begin{definition} The uniformized Markov chain $\left(\tilde{\bN}(\tau)\right)_{\tau\in \Zp}$ associated with the Markov process $\bN(\cdot)$ is a discrete-time Markov chain with the same state space $\Zp^{|\cI|}$, and with transition matrix $\tilde{\mathbf{P}}$ defined as above. \end{definition}
+\begin{definition} The uniformized Markov chain $ (\tilde{\bN}(\tau) )_{\tau \in\Zp}$ associated with the Markov process $\bN(\cdot)$ is a discrete-time Markov chain with the same state space $\Zp^{|\cI|}$, and with transition matrix $\tilde{\mathbf{P}}$ defined as above. \end{definition}

-As remarked earlier, the Markov process $\bN(\cdot)$ that describes a bandwidth-sharing network operating under an $\alpha$-fair policy is positive recurrent, as long as the system is underloaded, i.e., if $\bA \brho < \bC$.
-It is not hard to verify that $\bN(\cdot)$ is also irreducible.
+As remarked earlier, the Markov process $\bN(\cdot)$ that describes a bandwidth-sharing network operating under an $\alpha$-fair policy is positive recurrent, as long as the system is underloaded, that is, if $\bA\brho< \bC$.
+It is not hard to verify that $\bN (\cdot)$ is also irreducible.
 Therefore, the Markov process $\bN(\cdot)$ has a unique stationary distribution.
-The chain $\tilde{\bN}(\cdot)$ is also positive recurrent and irreducible, because $\bN(\cdot)$ is, and by suitably increasing $\Xi$ if necessary, it can be made aperiodic.
+The chain $\tilde{\bN}(\cdot)$ is also positive recurrent and irreducible because $\bN(\cdot)$ is, and by suitably increasing $\Xi$ if necessary, it can be made aperiodic.
 Thus $\tilde{\bN}(\cdot)$ has a unique stationary distribution as well.
-A crucial property of the uniformized chain $\tilde{\bN}(\cdot)$ is that this unique stationary distribution is the same as that of the original Markov process $\bN(\cdot)$; see, e.g., \cite{dsp}.
+A crucial property of the uniformized chain $\tilde{\bN}(\cdot)$ is that this unique stationary distribution is the same as that of the original Markov process $\bN(\cdot)$; see, for example, \cite{dsp}.

-\subsection{A Mean Value Theorem}
+\subsection{A mean value theorem}

 We will be making extensive use of a second-order mean value theorem \cite{nlp}, which we state below for easy reference.